ttlion/sdtDBN/README.md

 # Website description

-This website contains an overview of the main functionalities of the sdtDBN program and explains the sdtDBN program's usage.
+This website contains an overview of the main functionalities of the sdtDBN implementation and explains the sdtDBN program's usage.

 # What are sdtDBNs?